-Vitol's overall TRIR continues to compare favourably against the Concawe benchmark and most industry peers but, unfortunately, falls short of the IOGP benchmark.
+Vitol's overall TRIR continues to compare favourably against the Concawe1 benchmark and most industry peers but, unfortunately, falls short of the IOGP2 benchmark.
 The same applies to the TRIR of our controlled activities.

 The overall Vitol LTIF increased by 25% to 1.07 (vs 0.86 in 2023).
-Across LTIF for non-controlled activities increased from 1.00 in 2023 to 1.20 in 2024.
-The main driver of this increase within non-controlled activities controlled activities, the increase was largely due to Vitol's acquisition of a new downstream business in 2024.
+Across controlled activities, it rose from 0.44 in 2023 to 0.66 in 2024, while the LTIF for non-controlled activities increased from 1.00 in 2023 to 1.20 in 2024.
+The main driver of this increase within non-controlled activities was an acquisition made by one of our portfolio companies.
+Within controlled activities, the increase was largely due to Vitol's acquisition of a new downstream business in 2024.

-Vitol's overall LTIF continues to compare favourably against the Concawe benchmark but was higher than the IOGP benchmark, a trend which was also observed last year.
+Vitol's overall LTIF continues to compare favourably against the Concawe3 benchmark but was higher than the IOGP4 benchmark, a trend which was also observed last year.
 The same applies to the LTIF of controlled activities.

-1. Concawe 2023 European downstream oil industry safety performance ("All Injury Frequency")

-2. IOGP 2023 safety performance indicators ("Total recordable injury rate")
+- 3. Concawe 2023 European downstream oil industry safety performance ("Lost Workday Injury Frequency") - 4.
+IOGP 2023 safety performance indicators ("Lost time injury rate")

-3. Concawe 2023 European downstream oil industry safety performance ("Lost Workday Injury Frequency")
+^{1.} Concawe 2023 European downstream oil industry safety performance ("All Injury Frequency")

-4. IOGP 2023 safety performance indicators ("Lost time injury rate")
+^{2.} IOGP 2023 safety performance indicators ("Total recordable injury rate")